 6. Click on ‘Ok’ to close the ‘Select User or Group’ window after you have added the ‘Administrators’ group.

 7. The ownership of the file would be changed upon clicking.
 Now, to overcome the situation of ‘Access Denied Error’, you would have to add a specific ‘Auditing entry for Administrators’ group to modify the file permissions (read, execute, write, and modify).
 Click on ‘Add’ after heading over to the ‘Auditing tab’.

-8. ‘Select User or Group’ dialog would be opened, which allows you to add a user object for inserting into auditing entries list.
+8. ‘Select User or Group’ dialog would be opened, which allows you to add a user object for inserting into the auditing entries list.
 Name of the user can be added manually or by clicking on ‘Advanced’, you can select the user from the list.

 9. After you are done adding the ‘Administrator’ to auditing entries, to specify the file permissions, it opens an ‘Auditing Entry’ dialog.
-One can click ‘Show Advanced Permissions’ to view and enable all the file-related access permissions including traverse folder/execute file, read attributes, read extended attributes, creates files/writes data, write attributes, delete, read permissions, change permissions, take ownership and more.
-You can select ‘Success’ from ‘Type’ drop-down menu, and enable ‘Full Control’ and hit Ok.
+One can click ‘Show Advanced Permissions’ to view and enable all the file-related access permissions including traverse folder/execute a file, read attributes, Read extended attributes, creates files/writes data, write attributes, delete, read permissions, change permissions, take ownership and more.
+You can select ‘Success’ from the ‘Type’ drop-down menu, and enable ‘Full Control’ and hit Ok.

 10. This defines the file permissions for the given user.
-To overcome ‘Access Denied Error’ situation, you should click on ‘Apply’ followed by ‘Ok’ to make changes to file access permissions.
+To overcome the ‘Access Denied Error’ situation, you should click on ‘Apply’ followed by ‘Ok’ to make changes to file access permissions.